 Go to your local grocery store and ask if they are looking to get help.
-Most grocery stores will have job application forms laying around for people who are looking for a part-time job year-round.
+Most grocery stores will have job application forms lying around for people looking for a part-time job year-round.

-While it probably won’t be your dream job, it’s a great place to start out!
+While it probably won’t be your dream job, it’s a great place to start!

 30. Front Desk Worker

 Many different businesses need front desk workers.
-You can work at a hotel, in a school, in a fitness studio, or in a salon.
+You can work at a hotel, in a school, a fitness studio, or a salon.
 The options are endless!